bethanyj28/localstack-demo/README.md

 # localstack-demo
+A toy project to demonstrate how to use [localstack](https://github.com/localstack/localstack) in practice.

 ## Quickstart
 To run the completed app, simply run `make up`.
 From there, you can hit `http://localhost:8080/greeting` with something that looks like: